XicaFelix/Phase-2-Project-Fergies-Car-Lot/README.md

 ## Unique Features
 There are a few features I find really cool about this project.
 First, this project utilizes React-Bootstrap as the UI library.
 Utilizing Bootstrap enabled me to create unique components with pre-determined styling.
 These components, such as the forms, would have been more labor intensive to create using vanilla Javascript.
 A great example would be the image carousel displayed for each car.
 Creating a feature like this in Javascript would be extremely tedious.

 My other favorite feature is the login/logout functionality.
 With the help of the useContext Hook I was able to mock login/logout behavior.
 The login/logout behavior creates a pseudo-validation wall.
-I mean that a user "can't" see the car inventory without logging.
+I mean that a user "can't" see the car inventory without logging in.

 ## Areas to Expand/Explore